scottvr/pbngen/README.md

 ### Filter Options

 The `--filter TEXT` option allows you to apply a visual preprocessing effect to your input image.
+Multiple filters can be chained (see "Chaining Filters" below).

 | Name           | Description                              |
 |----------------|------------------------------------------|